Marula oil

-Marula oil is extracted from the kernels (nuts) of the fruits of the Marula tree (Sclerocarya birrea), from the family Anacardiaceae.
-There are two types of marula oil, the oil extracted from the seeds and the oil extracted from the nut's hard shell.
-Marula oil is traditionally used in cosmetics, in food as a cooking oil and meat preservative and to treat leather.
-Marula oil can also be used as body lotion.
-In Namibia Marula fruit is often used to create products like juice and jam.
+Marula oil is extracted from the kernels (nuts) of the fruits of the marula tree (Sclerocarya birrea) in the family Anacardiaceae.
+There are two types of marula oil: the oil extracted from the seeds, and the oil extracted from the nut's hard shell.
+Marula oil is traditionally used in cosmetics, in food as a cooking oil and meat preservative, and to treat leather.
+Marula oil may be used as body lotion.
+In Namibia, marula fruit is used to create products like juice and jam.

 Chemical composition

-Marula oil contains a large proportion of monounsaturated fatty acids which make the oil very stable.
+Marula oil contains monounsaturated fatty acids, particularly oleic acid.
 The fatty acid composition of marula oil includes: